mbanting/meteor-reactive-ibeacons/README.md

 }
 ```
 The properties are:
-- `beaconRegion`: The beacon region you specified when creating the `ReactiveBeaconRegion`
+- `identifier`: The identifier you used when creating this `ReactiveBeaconRegion`
+- `uuid`: The `uuid` of the beacons being detected by this `ReactiveBeaconRegion`
+- `major`: If passed in when instantiating the `ReactiveBeaconRegion`, the `major` id of the beacons being detected
+- `minor`: If passed in when instantiating the `ReactiveBeaconRegion`, the `minor` id of the beacons being detected
 - `beacons`: An array of beacon information for all currently ranged beacons.
 Ordered with the closest beacon at the beginning of the array
   - `uuid`: The UUID of the beacon
   - `major`: The major ID of the beacon